 - It forces you to pay attention to EQ and the arrangement, to make sure there’s good differentiation among instruments panned hard left and hard right.

-Of course this is a practice not applicable to all genres, it may be most suited to pop and rock music, surely not for orchestral music where you want to employ the entire range of the panpot for realism.
+Of course, this is a practice not applicable to all genres, it may be most suited to pop and rock music, but surely not for orchestral music where you want to employ the entire range of the panpot for realism.

 In mastering the aim is to optimize the three dimensions of mixes already covered, before touching loudness (a topic I'll cover in the future), width being one of them.